sprangerik/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 The RTCP message uses PT = 205 (RTPFB, Generic RTP Feedback).
 As of writing, the next available FMT value is 12.
 A dedicated FMT value needs to be assigned by IANA for the Frame Acknowledgement Feedback message.
 See {{IANARTCP}}.

-This document registers the "frame-ack" feedback type in the "rtcp-fb" attribute registry (defined in {{?RFC4585}}) for use with the Frame Acknowledgement Feedback RTCP message.
-The "frame-ack" feedback type supports an optional "resync-timeout" parameter (value in milliseconds, range 1-65535) for signaling receiver-triggered resync timeout as defined in {{sdp_signaling}}.
+This document registers the "frame-acknowledgement" feedback type in the "rtcp-fb" attribute registry (defined in {{?RFC4585}}) for use with the Frame Acknowledgement Feedback RTCP message.
+The "frame-acknowledgement" feedback type supports an optional "resync-timeout" parameter (value in milliseconds, range 1-65535) for signaling receiver-triggered resync timeout as defined in {{sdp_signaling}}.

 --- back